ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 As we have above, type in ``quit`` after you've run the ``SELECT`` query to exit the MySQL client.

-Create a new deployment config and move the application
+Create a New Deployment Config and Move the Application
 =======================================================

 Download the new deployment configuration and save to your ``flocker-mysql`` directory.